Symorglass/Symorglass/README.md

 I'm Sywen.

 🔭 I’m currently working at the intersection of distributed systems, and data-driven solutions.

-🌱 I’m currently learning knowledge in implementing consensus algorithms, optimizing microservices, and resilient system architectures.
+🌱 I’m currently learning knowledges in implementing consensus algorithms, optimizing microservices, and building resilient system architectures.
+I love to bring a scalability mindset to projects, big or small.

 👯 I’m looking to collaborate on open source projects.